 To be eligible for this award, nominees must meet all of the following criteria.
 Nominees are expected to:

-- Conduct science communication and outreach activities while enrolled in graduate study at Michigan State University, though those activities may occur any place geographically, including internationally.
-While the science communication and outreach may be related to thesis or dissertation work, it is not a requirement.
+• Conduct science communication and/or research outreach activities while enrolled in graduate study at Michigan State University, though those activities may occur any place geographically, including internationally.
+While the work may be related to thesis or dissertation work, it is not a requirement.
 Science communication and outreach conducted as part of research or teaching assistantships, field studies or practicums, work activities, or volunteering are eligible, as long as those activities meet the requirements for this award.

 Timeline